dadaismee/vs_blog/src/blog/phd-draft/index.md

 In a broader context, the problem of normativity of Lewis conventions ignited a lively debate in philosophy regarding the relationship between conventions and social norms.
 They share a foundation in regularities and mutual expectations, but diverge in normative force, enforcement mechanisms, and social functions.
 Lewis’s model offers a minimalist, rationalist account of coordination, whereas social norms represent a richer, more complex landscape of social regulation, deeply shaped by values, sanctions, and cultural meanings.
 Thus, norms are seen as conventions whcich acquire enforcement capacity beyond pure coordination with repeated play.

-@ullmann-margalit1977 gave on of the first game-theoretic conceptualizations of social norms.
+@ullmann-margalit1977 gave one of the first game-theoretic conceptualizations of social norms.
 She argued that, as groups interact repeatedly, they develop expectations based on both obligation and the threat of social sanctions.
 These expectations go beyond simple conventions, relying on individuals’ internalized sense of duty and the potential for consequences like disapproval or ostracism.
 According to Ullmann-Margalit, this represents a move from coordinating behavior solely through rational self-interest to one where compliance is motivated by a deeply held conviction.

 More precisely, Ullmann-Margalit emphasized normative authority as a mechanism of norm emergence, where theya rise as informal solutions to coordination, cooperation, and mixed-motive problems—situations characterized by divergent individual and collective interests.
 She conceptualizes a *history space* $\mathcal{H}$ as sequences of past interactions, where each history $h = [(a^1, s^1), (a^2, s^2), \dots, (a^t, s^t)]$ pairs joint action profiles $a^k\in A^n$ with observed sanction signals $s^k\in \{-1,0,1\}^n$ (negative, neutral, positive).
 A *normative choice function*